The Punisher (1986 series)

 The Punisher is a five-issue comic book limited series published by Marvel Comics in 1986, starring the fictional vigilante the Punisher.
-It was written by Steven Grant, and illustrated by Mike Zeck and Mike Vosburg.
+It was written by Steven Grant, penciled by Mike Zeck, and inked by John Beatty.

-Background
+Background and publication

+Marvel published the miniseries starting with a double-sized first issue in January 1986, while the remaining four issues were normal sized.
+The series was written by Steven Grant, penciled by Mike Zeck, and inked by John Beatty.
+Zeck and Beatty had previously worked together on Secret Wars.

-In the early 1980s, Grant and Zeck proposed creating a Punisher miniseries.
-The company was initially uncomfortable with the idea of a protagonist who killed in cold blood.
-However, as crime increased nationally throughout the decade, Marvel responded by testing the market for such a character and then publishing, though not initially promoting, a miniseries that debuted in January 1986.
-The initial issue had a banner indicating that the series would be four issues long; however, the series had always been intended to have five issues, and the banner was an error that recurred throughout the entire run except for issue #2, which says "2 of 5".
+The initial issue had a banner indicating that the series would be four issues long; however, the series had always been intended to have five issues, and was announced as such in Marvel Age.
+The banner was an error that Grant and Zeck reported in enough time for it to be corrected for issue #2, but the error recurred in issues #3 and 4, while issue #5 again correctly identified The Punisher as a five-issue series.
+Grant and Zeck both suspected that because four-issue limited series were so standard in Marvel publications at the time, the production department had become accustomed to simply pasting a "in a Four-Issue Limited Series" template on every issue of every limited series.

+By coincidence, Grant and Zeck's original proposal had been for the series to run four issues, with the fourth issue being double-sized, but Marvel was against this so they split their plans for issue four into two issues.
+In another coincidence, Zeck fell behind on the series deadlines while working on the first issue, so the editor both took him off coloring the series and reassigned the penciling of issue #5 to Mike Vosburg, meaning that in the end Zeck only worked on four issues of The Punisher.
+The splash page of issue #5 has a caption stating, "Special thanks to true pros Mike Vosburg (pencils), Jo Duffy (script), and Big John Beatty (inks)."
+The covers were paintings by Mike Zeck and Phil Zimelman.

-In keeping with its hard-boiled premise, The Punisher included several events rare in Marvel Comics publishing in the mid-1980s: a suicide, the death of an innocent child, and the main character having sexual intercourse.
-In issue #4, the warden of Rykers Prison (who assisted in the Punisher's prison break) committed suicide when faced with the options of battling the Punisher or going to prison himself.
+Staying true to its gritty premise, The Punisher featured several uncommon occurrences in Marvel Comics during the mid-1980s, including a suicide, the death of a child, and implied sexual activity.
+In issue #4, the warden of Rykers Prison (Marvel's version of Rikers Prison) commits suicide when faced with the options of battling the Punisher or going to prison himself.
 In issue #3, Marcus Coriander, a small-time numbers runner used as a proxy crime boss by the Kingpin, accidentally kills an innocent girl while exchanging gunfire with the Punisher.
 In issue #2, the Punisher is nursed back to health by Angela, a plant by Punisher's enemies "The Trust".
 In one panel, Angela states that "everything I have is yours".
 In the next panel, the Punisher is shown walking away from a bed containing a nude Angela, indicating that they had sex.

-Publication history

-Due to a production error, issues #1, #3, and #4 have banners promoting a four-issue limited series as originally intended; issues #2 and #5 promote a five-issue series (the first and last issues were due to be double-sized, but the last one was split).
-Mike Zeck was the artist on the first four issues and Mike Vosburg was the penciller of #5.
-The splash page of issue #5 has a caption stating, "Special thanks to true pros Mike Vosburg (pencils), Jo Duffy (script), and Big John Beatty (inks)."
-The covers were paintings by Mike Zeck and Phil Zimelman.